aimicrocot/Tokens-Count/README.md

 ### About

 Updated!
-Now it counts absolutely all spent tokens with maximum accuracy.
-It takes the number of tokens from the Prompt Itemization section, specifically from Total Tokens in Prompt.
+It shows the number of tokens for your current request, including the system prompt, chat history, and everything that will be included in the next API call.
+The token count is taken from the Prompt Itemization section, specifically from Total Tokens in Prompt.
-The most minimalistic token counter for SillyTavern (from those I saw).
-Shows only one number, the number of tokens consumed in the chat context.

 ### Features

-- A small semi-transparent rounded capsule in a glassmorphism style, unobtrusive and easy to move around
+- A small, semi-transparent rounded capsule in a glassmorphism style; unobtrusive and easy to move around in any section of SillyTavern
-- Minimalism, no extra elements, just the counter
-- Draggable in any section of SillyTavern
+- The capsule design automatically adapts to the look of your current theme
+- Minimalist design: just a single number, no unnecessary elements
-- If a dash appears in the capsule, check the bot's most recent message to ensure the Prompt Itemization button is present; when it is present, the number of tokens spent is transmitted starting from the bot’s second message in the chat
+- If you see a dash displayed in the capsule, simply continue the chat and occasionally check that the Prompt Itemization button appears in the bot’s latest message; once it appears, the spent token count will start being pulled from there beginning with the second bot message in the chat

 ### Installation